 Though we may not know all the reasons bees go AWOL, we have managed to spot some clues.

 4 Common Reasons Why Bees Are Always Absconding and Leaving the Hive

 1. They Didn’t Like the Crown Moldings

 Bees are quite free-spirited.
 You can coax them to do your bidding, but you can’t force them.

-When you capture a swarm and put them in a hive, it doesn’t guarantee that they will stay.
+When you capture a swarm and put them in a hive, it doesn’t guarantee that it will stay.

 They’re probably keeping their options open.